AnarchyTools/atbuild/docs/atllbuild.md

     ;;walk the src directory and recursively find all swift files :source ["src/**.swift"]

+    ;;if true, we publish the product to the bin/ directory.
+    :publishProduct false

     ;;If true, we don't build, we only output llbuild.yaml  False is the default value.
     :bootstrapOnly: false
     ;;Path to emit llbuild.yaml